luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

     -   Do you need to track if a foster has signed a contract? (yes/no, date signed)
     -   Do you need to track home inspection? (date completed, who performed it)
     -   Are these required before a foster can be assigned animals, or just tracked for record-keeping?
+    -   **Home Inspection Details:**
+        -   What information is essential for home inspections? (date, inspector name, pass/fail status, notes)
+        -   Do you need to track multiple home inspections per foster (e.g., annual re-inspections), or just the most recent one?
+        -   Should home inspection status be visible to fosters, or only to coordinators?
+        -   Is home inspection required before a foster can be assigned animals, or can assignments happen before inspection?

 ## Adoption Data